-Students shall be provided with a selected number of textbooks, and other instructional material as determined by the Institute.
+Students shall be provided with a selected number of textbooks and other instructional material as determined by the Institute.

-As part of the programme, each student is required to write a dissertation of 10,000 words on a topic of their choice, approved by the Faculty.
-The topic selected by each student should relate to some aspect of the programme, but it is expected that it will also be relevant to the student's own country or region.
+As part of the programme, each student is required to submit a research paper between 10,000 and 15,000 words which, upon evaluation of the current national legislation, proposes a roadmap or plan of action to ensure the development of national legislation which effectively implements IMO instruments and other internationally agreed maritime legal standards.
+The topic selected by each student should relate to some aspect of the programme, but it is expected that it will be relevant to the student's own country or region.
 Students are therefore encouraged to bring with them any materials that would be useful for such purpose, in particular any domestic textbook concerning public or private maritime law.